Mints1104/Ace-Lang-Website/notes.md

   - This is a bigger task; would require duplicating content and toggling languages.
 - **Q: How do I change the logo?**
   - Replace the `<h1>` in Section 1.
 Header Section with an `<img>` tag.

+## CSS File Overview

+All CSS files are now in the `css/` folder.
+Here’s what each one is for:

+- `base.css` – Reset, typography, and base layout styles
+- `header.css` – Header and navigation styles
+- `hero.css` – Hero section styles
+- `features.css` – Why Choose Us/Features section
+- `services.css` – Services and language services
+- `about.css` – About section and stats
+- `contact.css` – Contact form and info
+- `map.css` – Map section styles
+- `footer.css` – Footer styles
+- `responsive.css` – All media queries and responsive tweaks
+- `utility.css` – Notifications, animations, and utility classes